JDDoesDev/presentations/osmi.md

 ## My anxiety has gone down, but still rears its ugly head occasionally

+Note: Since getting on medication and seeing a therapist,
+- I've become more comfortable in social situations,
+- still introverted,
-Note: Since getting on medication and seeing a therapist, I've become more comfortable in social situations, although still introverted, and I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing something that other people find normal
+- I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing normal things

 <!--s-->
 <!-- .slide: data-background-color="#008e7f" -->